KHADILKAR-PRIJAY/Taxi-app/README.md

 - The app is built using React Native, a popular open-source framework for developing cross-platform mobile applications, and it utilizes a Firebase database for storing and managing user data.
 - The app allows students to create profiles, search for potential carpooling partners based on their location and schedule, and communicate with other users to arrange rides.
 - Users can create ride offers or request rides from others, and the app will suggest potential matches based on factors such as location, destination, and schedule.
+- After successfully booking the trip can view booking status (i.e: accepted/rejected/pending) on their status screen.
+- Riders can delete the previous trip or edit the details regarding any changes.

 <br />